Sjeiti/ronvalstarnl/src/data/markdown/post_touch-mouse-keyboard.md

 The above shows the hover effect *only* when interacting with a mouse.

 Some implementations might require a bit more logic.
-Apart from exposing the state with classNames we can use getters and event dispatchers (or observables) as well.
+Apart from exposing the state with classNames we can use getters and event dispatchers (or observables) to communicate the physical interaction state.

 ### Proper feature detection

-There are enough examples online that use `window.innerWidth` or `navigator.userAgent` to determine a mobile environment.
-But matching the useragent string with a giant regex is never up-to-date.
+There are a lot of examples online that use `window.innerWidth` or `navigator.userAgent` to determine a mobile environment.
+Which is a prejudiced way of going about it, not to mention the convoluted regex that is required (and outdated as soon as used).

-The only way to be really sure the user is navigating by touch, mouse, or keyboard is to use feature detection.
-That means adding listeners for these events: `mousemove`, `touchstart` and `keyup`.
+The only way to be sure the user is navigating by touch, mouse, or keyboard is to use event listeners for `mousemove`, `touchstart` and `keyup`.
-This also means you'll only know for sure once the events fire.
-This is why it pays to also store this state in `sessionStorage` to persist after (re)load.
+This means you'll only know for sure once the events fire.
+Which is why it pays to also store this state in `sessionStorage` to persist after (re)load.

+The module below adds classNames to the documentElement and exposes callback methods for when the input state changes.
+A bit further down is an implementation example.

 ```JavaScript
 /**